limberest/limberest/docs/topics/auth.md

   <user username="regular" password="norolesforme" />
 </tomcat-users>
 ```
-With this setup only user *deleter* is allowed to delete.
+With this setup, only user *deleter* is allowed to delete.

 Next Topic: [Configuration](config)